M-0-N-I-C-A/M-0-N-I-C-A.github.io/_posts/2021-12-08-blog-post-reflection.md

 2) Another improvement could be to expand this prediction function to other common major diseases in addition to cardiovascular disease, since a major disease can affect the normal functionality of many organs and could potentially trigger other diseases too.

-**How does what you achieved compare to what you set out to do in your proposal? (if you didn't complete everything in your proposal, that's fine!)**
+**How does what you achieved compare to what you set out to do in your proposal? (if you didn't complete everything in your proposal, that's fine!)** (Group response)

+- We proposed to make predictions for multiple diesases but ended up focusing on cardiovascular disease

+- We proposed to produce a risk index that shows the level of riskiness of suffering from a certain disease but ended up with producing a binary result indicating whether a user is at risk or not.

+- We proposed to include several personalized infographics about a certain disease but ended up with giving textual information.

 **What are three things you learned from the experience of completing your project?
 Data analysis techniques?
 Python packages?
 Git + GitHub?
 Etc?**